la-team/light-admin/README.md

 <img src="https://travis-ci.org/la-team/light-admin.png?branch=master"/>

-The primary goal of the project is to speed up application development by bringing pluggable fully operational data management back-end for JPA based applications and to relieve your codebase for more important stuff.
+The primary goal of this PoC project is to speed up application development by bringing pluggable fully operational data management back-end for JPA based applications and to relieve your codebase for more important stuff.

-[Light Admin](http://lightadmin.org) makes it possible to <b>focus on the stuff that matters</b> instead of spending time on auxiliary functionality.

 ## Features ##